Graphic violence

-Graphic violence refers to the depiction of especially explicit or detailed acts of violence in mass media.
+Graphic violence is a depiction of explicit or detailed acts of violence in mass media.
 It may be real, simulated live action, or animated.

 Intended for viewing by mature audiences, graphic in this context is a synonym for explicit, referring to the clear and unabashed nature of the violence portrayed.

 Subterms

-Below are terms that categorized as or related to graphic violence.
+Below are terms categorized as or related to graphic violence.